shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 ```bash
 p2p-layer-deployment deploy -n <namespace>
 ```
-This will deploy a cluster named `<namespace>` on you minikube (it will destroy any running cluster with that name).
+This will deploy a cluster named `<namespace>` on your minikube (it will destroy any running cluster with that name).
 It will also configure the gateway and link manager.
-To view additional options, run
+To view additional options, run:
 ```bash
 p2p-layer-deployment deploy --help
 ```
 ### Accessing to Kafka UI in a deployed cluster
 By default, a Kafka UI is accessible using http://kafka-ui.<namespace>/ from the browser.
 If you want to disable it, you can use the flag `--disable-kafka-ui`.

 ### Debugging a process
 If the `--debug` flag was set, one can debug the gateway/link manager with port 8002.
-The hos name is the format `app.namespace`, for example, to debug the first gateway in namespace `sender` use host `p2p-gateway-1.sender`
+The host name is in the format `app.namespace`, for example, to debug the first gateway in namespace `sender` use host `p2p-gateway-1.sender`

 ## Destroying a cluster
 To delete a cluster named `namespace` run the command: